 Skip to main content

 The Keenable tools are also available as a Model Context Protocol server, so agents like Claude Code, Claude Desktop, Cursor, and Windsurf can call them directly.
+No API key is needed — the MCP server works without an account.
+Add an API key to remove the hourly request limit and raise rate limits (see Authentication and Rate limits).

 Claude Code